 The cleanest operating model is simple:

 AI visibility works best as part of ongoing content operations rather than a one-off project.
+You’re not done when the article is published.
 AI systems update their source selection continuously, so a page that earns citations today needs maintenance to keep earning them.

 FAQ about AI visibility